-3.6 Preliminary Premium Proposals: Final negotiated and accepted premium proposals shall be in effect for the second full year of operation of the Exchange, effective January 1, 20165, or for the SHOP plan year.
+3.24 Preliminary Premium Proposals: Final negotiated and accepted premium proposals shall be in effect for the second full year of operation of the Exchange, effective January 1, 2015, or for the SHOP plan year.
 Premium proposals are considered preliminary and may be subject to negotiation as part of QHP certification and selection.
 The final negotiated premium amounts are expected to align with the product rate filings that will be submitted to the regulatory agencies.
-Premium proposals will be due May 1, 20154.
-To submit premium proposals for Individual products, QHP applicants will complete and upload through System for Electronic Rate and Form Filing (SERFF) the Unified Rate Review Template (URRT) and the Rates Template located at: http://www.serff.com/plan_management_data_templates.htm.
-See Section 9 SHOP Supplemental Application for instructions to submit SHOP Premium Proposals.
+Premium proposals will be due May 1, 2014.
+QHP applicants will use Attachment C1 System for Electronic Rate and Form Filing (SERFF) Rates Template to submit premium proposals for Individual products.
+See Attachment D SHOP Supplemental Application for instructions to submit SHOP Premium Proposals.
 Premium may vary only by geography (rating region), by age band (within 3:1 range requirement), by coverage tier, and by actuarial value metal level.